vadv/pg_gatherer/README.md

 # pg_gatherer

-project is designed to collect and store statistical data off postgresql to other postgresql.
+project is designed to collect and store statistical data of postgresql into other postgresql.

 # Architecture